uncopenweb/jsonic/doc/js.rst

       Immediately stops all output on all channels and clear all queued commands on all channels.

       :return: An array of deferred callbacks with no parameters invoked before the stop is processed (before) and after the stop is processed (after)
       :rtype: array of :class:`JSonicDeferred`

       .. versionadded:: 0.5

+   .. method:: unpause(args)

+      Immediately unpauses all output and commands on a channel.
+Fails when the channel is not paused.

+      :param args: Object with the following properties:

+         channel (optional)
+            String name of the channel.
+Defaults to :const:`default` if not specified.

+      :type args: object
+      :return: A deferred callback with a invoked with no parameters when the unpause command is processed (before) and invoked with a complete flag when the unpause is processed successfully (true) or not (false)
+      :rtype: :class:`JSonicDeferred`

+      .. versionadded:: 0.5

+   .. method:: pauseAll()

+      Immediately unpauses all output and commands on all channels.

+      :return: An array of deferred callbacks with no parameters invoked before the unpause is processed (before) and after the unpause is processed (after)
+      :rtype: array of :class:`JSonicDeferred`

+      .. versionadded:: 0.5